Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Introduction

-Leveraging the ACOPF problem formulation as the MCP of strategic bidding problem, instead of the DCOPF problem formulation, brings the following questions to the mind: \textit{Can we formulate strategic bidding problem once ISOs adopt ACOPF for their market clearing prices, and if so what are the challenges and opportunities?
-What would be market inefficiencies in terms of correctly pricing the LMPs under DC constraints once they are compared with a market clearing process with AC constraints?
+Leveraging the ACOPF problem formulation as the MCP of strategic bidding problem, instead of the DCOPF problem formulation, brings the following questions: \textit{Can we formulate strategic bidding problem once ISOs adopt ACOPF for their market-clearing prices, and if so, what are the challenges and opportunities?
+What would be market inefficiencies in rendering the LMPs under DC constraints once compared with a market-clearing process with AC constraints?
 What would be the impact of the limitation of reactive power support of generation units, demand-side management, coupling of real and reactive power dispatch of generation units, and ramping limits of generation units on the solution of the strategic bidding problem?
-What would be the impact of considering the reactive-LMP on the solution of the strategic bidding problem?}
+What would be the impact of considering the reactive-LMP on the strategic bidding problem?}

-The main contributions of this paper are listed as follows. \begin{itemize} \item Present the strategic bidding problem for market participants considering both real and reactive power dispatch subjected to a market clearing process with full ACOPF-based market.
+The main contributions of this paper are listed as follows. \begin{itemize}

+\item Propose a strategic bidding problem with ACOPF-based MCP for market participants to simultaneously consider real and reactive power dispatch.

-\item Formulate and leverage the dual form of the relaxed ACOPF problem to procure a tractable closed-form representation for the market clearing problem including voltage limitations as well as real and reactive power flow constraints.
+\item Procure the closed-form representation of the relaxed ACOPF-based MCP leveraging its dual formulation considering voltage limits as well as real and reactive power flow constraints.

-\item Illustrate the limitation of employing the DCOPF problem formulation for the market clearing problem compared to the one with ACOPF problem formulation, particularly in capturing the reactive power dispatch of generation units as well as voltage limitations.
+\item Illustrate the capability of ACOPF-based MCP to capture the reactive power dispatch of generation units as well as voltage limitations and demonstrate the limitations of DCOPF-based MCP to enforce those constraints.

-\item Investigate the market implications of employing ACOPF problem formulation for the market clearing process including reactive power support of generation units, demand-side management, coupling of real and reactive power dispatch of generation units, and ramping limits of generation units. \end{itemize}
+\item Investigate the market implications of employing ACOPF problem formulation for the MCP, including reactive power support of generation units, demand-side management, coupling of real and reactive power dispatch of generation units, and ramping limits of generation units. \end{itemize} The investigation procedure of this paper is presented in Fig. \ref{fig:flowchart}.